Final lawsuit against ex-Butler County auditor dismissed

 Because Reynolds was sued in his capacity as a county employee, taxpayers were on the hook for the $100,000 insurance deductible and then the insurance company, the County Risk Sharing Authority (CORSA) took over payments.
 County Administrator Judi Boyko told the Journal-News previously legal fees and costs amounted to approximately $167,000.

 Langer ruled CORSA was no longer responsible for paying Reynolds’ legal bills in July.
-He had to pay the whole bill for his criminal defense.
+He had to pay for his criminal defense.

 About the Author